History Camp Boston 2024 (Sold Out!)

 History Camp Boston

-Spend a Saturday with some of the most interesting people in history!
 History Camp is a casual conference that brings together adults from all walks of life.
-There will be more than 300 people from across the country who will gather for 50 sessions, tables from authors and history organizations, merchants, historical re-enactors, and more.
+By the time we open, there will be more than 300 people from across the country who will gather for more than 50 sessions, tables from authors and history organizations, merchants, historical re-enactors, and more.
 If you’ve never been to History Camp, this short video gives you a great overview of the experience.

 Suffolk University Law School, 120 Tremont Street, Boston, MA